Doncic scores 42, leads Mavs over Clippers 105-100 in Game 5

 “Very intense up and down game.
 A lot of emotions,” Mavs coach Rick Carlisle said.
 “I thought our guys did a great job with composure.”

+Doncic shot 17 of 37 from the floor — three more than the 34 combined taken by Clippers stars Paul George and Kawhi Leonard.

+“It was too much," he said.
+"I shot some shots that I shouldn’t have shot.”

-Paul George led five Clippers starters in double figures with 23 points and 10 rebounds after playing the fourth quarter with four fouls.
-Kawhi Leonard and Reggie Jackson each added 20 points.
-Leonard missed a 3-pointer from the right corner at the final buzzer.
+George led five Clippers starters in double figures with 23 points and 10 rebounds after playing the fourth quarter with four fouls.
+Leonard and Reggie Jackson each added 20 points.
+Leonard missed a potential tying 3-pointer from the right corner at the final buzzer.

+“Just was off-balance and was leaning back and ended up shooting it,” Leonard said.
+“Got to do a better job.”

-“We got to win in seven now,” Clippers coach Tyronn Lue said.
+Clippers coach Tyronn Lue said, “We got to win in seven now.”

+Los Angeles swept Games 3 and 4 at Dallas after losing the first two on its home court.

+“We’re confident we can extend the series and bring this back home,” George said.

 The Clippers bounced back after falling behind by 16 points early in the fourth.
 They outscored the Mavs 16-6 to get to 95-91, despite turnovers and misses by George and Leonard.